 How to Make Chicken Wild Rice Soup

 2. Sprinkle with flour.
-Sprinkle the flour over the vegetables and mix thoroughly until fully incorporated with the veggies.
-Cook, stirring continuously for 3-5 minutes, or until the flour is lightly toasted.
-The addition of flour mixes with the flour to make a “roux”.
-Reduce heat, if needed to avoid burning the flour.
+Sprinkle the flour over the vegetables and mix thoroughly until the flour is fully incorporated with the veggies.
+Continue to cook, stirring continuously for 3-5 minutes or until the flour is lightly toasted.
+Adding flour to the butter-coated veggies makes a roux, which will help thicken the broth once it’s added.
+Reduce the heat to avoid burning the flour.

-4. Add the stock.
+4. Add the stock and simmer.
 Slowly add the stock and water to the pot, stirring continuously.
-Mix thoroughly to prevent any clumping.
-Add the bay leaves and bring to boil.
+Mix thoroughly to prevent the flour from clumping.
+Add the bay leaves and bring to a boil.
+Once boiling, reduce the heat to medium-low.
+Simmer, covered, for approximately 30-45 minutes, stirring occasionally.

 6. Shred the chicken.
-Shred the cooked (and cooled!!) chicken into small pieces.
+Once the chicken is cool enough to handle, shred it using two forks (or your hands).
 Return to the pot.
-Increase heat to medium and allow soup to simmer for 5-10 minutes.
-Season with additional salt and pepper, to taste.
+Increase the heat to medium and simmer for an additional 5 minutes—season with additional salt and pepper to taste.

 8. Serve.
 Serve garnished with fresh chopped parsley or fresh thyme, if desired.